 The schools have targets to improve attendance.
-Parents and students have an important part to play in meeting these targets.
+Parents / carers and students have an important part to play in meeting these targets.
 Targets for the school are displayed in the school and students should take time to study them.

 The attendance target for Gosforth Junior High Academy is 96% attendance.
-We will keep you updated weekly, through the planner, about progress to this level and how each individual student's attendance compares.
+We will keep you updated regularly about progress to this level and how each individual student's attendance compares.